Silverfeelin/Starbound-WEdit/README.md

 A full list of features can be found on the [WEdit Wiki page](https://github.com/Silverfeelin/Starbound-WEdit/wiki/Features).

 ## Planned
 No additional features planned yet.
-Feel free to suggest them [on the discussion page]!
+Feel free to suggest them [on the discussion page](http://community.playstarbound.com/threads/wedit.116953/)!

 ## Potential Issues
 * Blocks can not be placed directly in front of or behind empty space, when there are no adjacent blocks on the same layer.
 Some actions may not yield the result you expected initially because of this.
 The script tries to work around this issue by running the same actions multiple times.